jenkinsci/zscan-upload-plugin/README.md

 - This provides ability to specify patterns to select files to be uploaded, multiple patterns are comma-separated (`*.apk, *.ipa` for example)
 5. Excluded Files
 - Opposite of above, provides ability to specify patterns to exclude files, multiple patterns are comma-separated (`*.md, *.java` for example)
+6. Wait for Report
+- If checked, the plugin will wait for an assessment report after uploading each binary.
+Reports take 5 - 10 minutes to generate and the build step execution is paused while waiting.
+Report generation times out after 20 minutes to prevent 'stuck builds'.
+If unchecked, the execution will move on to the next binary.
+Reports can also be obtained from the zScan console
+7. Report Format
+- Specifies the format for the assessment report.
+For more information on SARIF, please see [OASIS Open](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html).
+8. Report File Name
+- Filename(s) for the assessment report(s).
+Assessment ID is appended to the filename to prevent multiple reports overwriting one another.

+## Advanced Configuration
+1. Team Name
+- Team name to assign applications to.
+This setting is only relevant when uploading an application for the first time.
+To change the application's team, please use the zScan Console.

 ## Other Maven goals you may find useful